johnnymetz/johnny-metz-blog/content/posts/stop-casting-timestamp-filters-to-date.md

 SELECT MIN(timestamp) FROM event;
 ```

-This change dropped the runtime to less than a second.

-This isn't just `DateTimeField`.
-The same general issue can apply to other time-based fields, like `DateField` and `TimeField`, when a lookup requires the database to extract or transform part of the value and it can't use your existing index efficiently.
+Again, this allows the database to use the index and brings execution time down to under a second.

+This pattern isn’t limited to `DateTimeField`.
+Any lookup that forces the database to extract or transform part of a time-based column, such as `DateField` or `TimeField`, can prevent index usage unless the query is rewritten to operate on the raw column.

+May your time-based queries stay index-friendly.